 CORONA VIRUS: THIS EVENT HAS BEEN POSTPONED

-Family friendly – 1.5 miles easy walking for all ages.
+Family friendly – 1.5 miles easy walking for all ages, but you will definitely need wellies for the salt marsh part of the walk.
 As with all Galloway Wild Foods events, this walk is guided by Mark Williams who has been teaching about foraging for over 25 years.
+We will be accompanied on the walk by Caerlaverock National Nature Reserve Rangers, who will tell us about the interesting ecology of the area and their conservation work, and we will discuss the importance of foraging as a means of restoring the vital connection between humans and nature .

-Expect: Gentle walking on well made paths 3 hours followed by and informal al-fresco cook-in of our finds.
+Expect: Up to 1.5 miles gentle walking on muddy salt marsh and well made paths over 3 hours, followed by and informal al-fresco cook-in of our finds (not a full meal).
 There will be wild treats and tasters to enjoy throughout.

-Eat/drink: I think it is important to bring the wild foods we encounter to life by not just talking about them, but by eating and drinking them.
+Eat/drink: It is important to bring the wild foods we encounter to life by not just talking about them, but by eating and drinking them.
 To this end, in addition to the cook-in at the end, I carry a very hefty bagful of lovingly prepared treats, tasters and tipples to share during the walk.
 These are both delicious and educational, and the walk is more like guided grazing, a gentle imbibing of the landscape, than a route march!
 Often we will make a cocktail of the plants we encounter and drink it in a beautiful spot.
 The cook-in afterwards serves as both an al-fresco cookery demonstration and a social time to eat together and digest the afternoon’s discoveries with new friends.
 While I don’t bill this as a full meal, most people leave well filled!
-All dietary requirements can be catered for, provided you let me know when you book.
+All dietary requirements can be catered for, provided you add this information when you book.